1 | Green tree python |

 5 | Stephen’s banded snake |

 This 120cm, dangerously venomous snake achieves some of the highest branch heights in Australia.
-They’re native to eastern Australia and live in remnant forest patches with minimal human influence.
-Stephen’s banded snakes have been recorded at heights of 25 metres above ground, and 20 metres is perfectly common.
+They’re native to eastern Australia, and live in remnant forest patches with minimal human influence.
+Stephen’s banded snakes (Hoplocephalus stephensii) have been recorded at heights of 25 metres above ground, and 20 metres is perfectly common.
 Rather than open areas, they like to be shielded by foliage like overlapping leaves, to avoid hungry predators swooping in.

 6 | Blanding’s catsnake |